Erikrosenn/Geopolitical-cyberintelligence/2025-06-24/the-16-billion-password-breach-story-is-a-farce.md

 ## TL;DR

- CyberScoop has published a report of a massive data breach that exposed more than 16 billion credentials .
-The report, published Friday, has been picked up and repeated across all manner of media in the past few days .
-Cybersecurity experts have questioned the data and analysis the assertion was based upon .
-Credential abuse was the top initial access vector for breaches last year .
+ CyberScoop has spent the past few days hyperventilating over reports of a massive data breach that exposed more than 16 billion credentials .
+The report is curiously short on anything resembling actual evidence to support its sensational claim .
+Cybernews published Friday has engendered eyerolls from cybersecurity experts for its extraordinary, dubious conclusions .

 ## Full Article